ouzifeng/activate-woocommerce-webhooks/README.md

-# activate-woocommerce-webhooks
+# Automatically Activate Any Disabled WooCommerce Webhooks

-A program that checks if any WooCommerce webhooks have been disbaled and automatically renables them
+A program that checks if any WooCommerce webhooks have been disabled and automatically renables them

 I built this because we were relying on WooCommerce webhooks to update third party platforms.
 Theses webhooks would often go down, leading to thrid party systems becoming out of sync.